 It is well known that reducing alcohol intake and stopping smoking are also very important preventative health measures that anyone can take.
 This is especially so if you have other risk factors for ill health such as diabetes, blood pressure, being overweight, high cholesterol, or a family history.
 While fewer Australians are drinking at levels that contribute to alcohol-related harm, about 26% of people drink more than is recommended on a single occasion, and they do this at least once each month.
 In Australia, smoking continues to be the behavioural risk factor responsible for the highest levels of preventable disease and premature death.

 We are committed to helping you improve and maintain your health.
 That is why we track and measure the percentage of patients on whom we have recorded smoking and alcohol intake.
 We know we can do much better.
-That is why we also ask you to complete a lifestyle and family history questionnaire at least once a year, so that we can make sure the information we have about you is up to date and accurate.
-Please feel free to ask for, or download one of these if you haven’t completed one in the last 12 months.
+That is why we may also ask you to complete a lifestyle and family history questionnaire at least once a year, so that we can make sure the information we have about you is up to date and accurate.
+Please feel free to ask for it, or download one of these if you haven’t completed one in the last 12 months.
 We are happy to discuss and help you with these risk factors whenever you are ready.

 Cardiovascular Risk